wamae-ndiritu/alx-low_level_programming/0x00-hello_world/README.md

 [1.
 Compiler](./1-compiler) - At the compiling stage, the program is converted to assembly code.
 However, in this task, we will compile it to machine code which is an object file. `gcc -c main.c`.
 If our file is named `main.c`, then an object file will be created as `main.o`.

+[2.
+Assembler](./2-assembler) - At the Assembling stage, the program is converted to machine code.
+However, in this task we will convert the program to an assembly code with `gcc -S $CFILE`. `-S` option tells the computer to stop the process after the compilation stage.